locustio/locust/docs/what-is-locust.rst

 You define the behaviour of your users in regular Python code, instead of using a clunky UI or domain specific language.

-This makes Locust infintely expandable and very developer friendly.
+This makes Locust infinitely expandable and very developer friendly.

 To start using Locust, go to :ref:`installation`